EU Trademark registration: Procedure

 Free Registered Trademark Search in the EU

-Available online, you can request a free trademark search online on our website or here:
+Available online, you can request a free trademark search online on our website.

 However, we recommend ordering a trademark study because this will let you check the probability of registration of your trademark in the countries-members of the EU, calculated by an experienced professional.